 TGm editor, please make the following changes to the 1st paragraph in this subclause:

 The Partial Virtual Bitmap field of the TIM element carried in the Beacon, S1G Beacon, or TIM frame shall indicate the presence or absence of traffic to be delivered to all stations associated with an AP corresponding to a transmitted or nontransmitted BSSID.
 The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs (see 9.4.2.5.1 (General)).
+The Traffic Indicator field of the Bitmap Control field shall be set to 1 to indicate that one or more non-GCR-SP non-SYNRA group addressed frames are buffered at the AP corresponding to the transmitted BSSID.
+The field corresponding to a NonTxBSS ID (i.e., a bit position between 1 and 2n – 1 of the Partial Virtual Bitmap field matching the BSSID index of a nontransmitted BSSID) shall be set to 1 to indicate that one or more non-GCR-SP non-SYNRA group addressed frames are buffered at the AP corresponding to that nontransmitted BSSID.
 See Annex L for examples of traffic indication (including that for group addressed frames) in a multiple BSSID set.
 The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a non-S1G STA is 2n (see 9.4.2.5 (TIM element)).
 The value of the 11 LSBs of the AID assigned to an S1G STA shall be greater than 2n.
 The Encoded Blocks that contain these first 2n AIDs (if any) shall precede the Encoded Blocks that contain AIDs for the S1G STAs in the S1G Partial Virtual Bitmap field of each page.
 Each BSS of the Multiple BSSID set may have a different DTIM interval, which is signaled in the DTIM Period and DTIM Count fields that are present in the Multiple BSSID-Index element carried in the nontransmitted BSSID profile for that BSS.

+NOTE – When the TIM element is carried in a non-S1G PPDU, the bit numbered 0 (i.e., the one corresponding to AID 0) of the Partial Virtual Bitmap field is be set to the same value as the Traffic Indicator field of the Bitmap Control field.

 AP operation